Frequently Asked Questions

 Adults 20 to 64 years of age are recommended to undergo a comprehensive eye examination on a one-to-two-year basis.

-Seniors 65+ years of age are recommended to see an optometrist annually.
+Seniors 65+ years of age are recommended to see an optometrist every 12 or 18 months, depending on their health.

 What should I expect during my eye exam?